 Evan Roberts was a central figure in the Welsh Revival of 1904.
 A historic revival, it is estimated that more than 100,000 came to faith in Jesus in mere months resulting in the social transformation of this small nation.
 George Davis, an American journalist, interviewed Roberts and asked if he had a message for the church in America.
 Roberts then gave what he believed were the four conditions of revival in the above quote.

-Today I’m inviting the Holy Spirit right up into my business and committing to these four points in preparation for the fast in January, 2019.
+Today I’m inviting the Holy Spirit to convict me and committing to these four points in preparation for the fast in January 2019.

 Putting Away the Past